laravel/forge-sdk/README.md

 $forge = new Laravel\Forge\Forge(TOKEN_HERE);
 ```

-Using the forge instance you may perform multiple actions as well as retrieve the different resources Forge's API provides:
+Using the `Forge` instance you may perform multiple actions as well as retrieve the different resources Forge's API provides:

 ```php
 $servers = $forge->servers();
 ```

-This will give you an array of servers that you have access to, each server is represented by an instance of `Themsaid\Forge\Resources\Server`, this instance has multiple public
-properties like `$name`, `$id`, `$size`, `$region`, and others.
+This will give you an array of servers that you have access to, where each server is represented by an instance of `Laravel\Forge\Resources\Server`, this instance has multiple public properties like `$name`, `$id`, `$size`, `$region`, and others.

 You may also retrieve a single server using: